 The electric utility shall develop its load forecast using transparent, reproducible, and well-documented methods, including a complete description of the forecasting models, the methodology, key assumptions, input variables, data sources, and outputs, along with the rationale for the chosen approach.
 The electric utility shall provide a detailed description to permit independent replication and evaluation as outlined in 20 CSR 4240-21.025.

-The electric utility shall, at minimum:
+(B) The electric utility shall, at minimum:

 Develop customer class level load forecasts using an econometric methodology as the primary framework; and